ChelseaStats/lunch/README.md

 #
 <!-- lunch_item starts -->
-## Venue of the day is: Primavera Ristorante
+## Venue of the day is: Giggling Squid

 ### About